Talkable is an IT company and a well-known referral marketing platform.

 Make it in Ukraine: You might want to check out Self-determination theory.
 That says there're three parts of motivation: autonomy, complexity, and relatedness.
 It sounds like you're installing these principles.
 Usually, when companies do this, they get this kind of inherent a "Ride or Die Attitude."

 Talkable, Kate: The better fit for us are developers who used to work in a product company with high standards for code.
-Unfortunately for the outsourcing and outstaffing companies, there is a pattern that developers are writing code for quantity, not quality.
-They feel far removed from the team.

 Talkable, Kate: Sometimes, people who have less experience, who just finished their university or are studying right now, are quick learners.
 They tend to learn more quickly than some Seniors, for example, who have their habits and how to write code or their ways.

-They always know and may argue that team should do something or shouldn't do something.
+They always know and may argue that the team should do something or shouldn't do something.
 Juniors are more open to any decision, anyways of writing the code or solving the problems connected to the system.

-Talkable, Kate: At first, I make an HR screen and HR interview.
-After that, there is a long technical interview which lasts for 3-4 hours.
+Talkable, Kate: At first, I make an HR phone screen and HR interview.
+After that, there is a long technical interview which lasts for 2-3 hours.
 And after that, we make a decision, so there are no other steps.
 (Make it in Ukraine Note: It's a rapid turn around, 1-2 days for decision)

 Talkable, Kate: If we are talking about developers, their job is very difficult, and their solving problems are severe.
 They need to like the product and want to work with the team.
-We have healthcare, and we did travel in the past when everyone was going.
+We have healthcare, and we did travel in the past when everyone was traveling.
 It's more about finding the perfect match for the candidate and us.
 It should be from both sides.

 I think our candidates who want to work at Talkable, they are not about these packages.